-1. Turn the ignition switch ON.

-2. Press and hold the HOME button for approximately two seconds.

-3. Press the SCROLL button until "Calibrate Compass" displays in the EVIC.

-4. Press and release the FUNCTION SELECT button to start the calibration.
+- 1. Place the ignition switch in the RUN position. - 2.
+Press and hold the HOME button for approximately two seconds. - 3.
+Press the SCROLL button until "Calibrate Compass" displays in the EVIC. - 4.
+Press and release the FUNCTION SELECT button to start the calibration.
 The message "CAL" will display in the EVIC.